 Confucius said: “I could talk about Xia Dynasty ritual, but the state of Qi hasn’t preserved sufficient evidence.
 I could talk about Yin Dynasty ritual, but the state of Song hasn’t preserved sufficient evidence.
 There aren’t enough written records and learned men; if there were, I could obtain evidence from them.”
 (1) (2)

 In an age when information is so abundant and accessible, it can be very tempting to voice an opinion on a subject after carrying out a cursory Google search and scanning a few secondary sources.
-If you choose to do that at least have the courtesy to let people know that your views are based on limited knowledge, or better still keep your lips pursed while the real experts do the talking.
+If you choose to do that at least have the courtesy to let people know that your views are based on limited evidence, or better still keep your lips pursed while the real experts do the talking.

 As one the leading scholars of his time, Confucius would have known about Xia and Yin Dynasty ritual – but because of the lack of contemporary source materials he refuses to claim expertise in the subjects.